georkost4/TodayILearned/Side-Tasks/diary.md

 Woke up late with minor hangover , went outside to drink coffee and after that to play some card games with my friends.
 Ended up returning home at 10pm .
 Took a cold shower ate some dinner and the I sat on my PC to study and watch something until I sleep.

+23/8/2018

+Woke up around 10 pm and started studying for my Capstone project.
+Did the spanish/bulgarian lessons on my phone.
+Ate lunch and took a little nap.
+Went outside for a brief coffee.
+Returned home and worked till 2 am on my project.
+Did a lot of progress.

+24/8/2018
+Woke up early and went to work.
+Ate lunch and took a nap.
+Woke up around 6pm and went out for a coffee and some cards.
+Returned home ate dinner and responded to some job e-mails.
+After that worked on my project and finally slept.